How To Make Norwegian Lefse From Scratch

 It’s probably from the dough being overworked.
 By this I mean you may have over-kneaded it.

-You can break down the gluten and the Lefse becomes tough.
+You can break down the gluten, but the Lefse becomes tough.

 Do I Need To Use A Potato Ricer?

 No, you do not have to use one.
-Although, I do because it does get rid of the potato lumps and makes the potatoes super fluffy.
+I do because it removes the potato lumps and makes them super fluffy.
 If your mixer does that, you are good to go.
 Lumps will make holes in your Lefse, and that’s not fun.

 Can I Store My Lefse On The Counter?

-Please keep in mind that our Lefse does not have preservatives so it must be stored in the refrigerator or freezer in air-tight bags with towels between each Lefse piece.
+Please remember that our Lefse does not have preservatives, so it must be stored in the refrigerator or freezer in air-tight bags with towels between each Lefse piece.

 My Potato Lefse Recipe